 Deciding between installing cabinets or flooring first often comes down to your unique renovation needs and the materials you’ve chosen.
 While these general guidelines provide a helpful starting point, there’s no need to make the decision alone.
 Your local flooring team can offer tailored recommendations based on your specific project goals and flooring selection.

-Local factors like humidity, temperature, and even trends in your area often play a significant role in finding the best solution.
-By working with one of our Design Associates, you’ll gain expert guidance to ensure your kitchen renovation is seamless and successful!
+Local factors like humidity, climate, and your home's conditions can all play a role in determining the best installation approach.
+By working with one of our Design Associates, you'll receive recommendations tailored to your flooring selection, renovation goals, and local environment.

 When to Install Flooring by Material or Type